 The exposition of “16 Weeks” guides the audience from events starting around the virus outbreak in Wuhan, its travel internationally, and finally to its arrival in Springfield – which ultimately led to classes being moved online at MSU in March 2020.

 After this retelling of prior months, the film moves into first-person content from our cast, shifting from person to person as they describe the pandemic’s impact on their lives.
 The mood continually evolves as each member of the cast shares their unique experiences.

 This first-person vlog content is supplemented by formal interviews with our cast and prominent university members, such as MSU President Clif Smart.

 Common themes reveal themselves as the semester progresses and cases rise.

 By the end of the film, the university community will either celebrate that they’ve made it through the entire 16 weeks, or they will lament the sacrifices made in the name of education.

 “16 Weeks” is currently in the post-production stage, and the team hopes to have a final film ready by the end of fall 2021.

 Support Nonprofit Documentary Filmmaking:

 Check out our Patreon memberships.
 At the $5 per month level of support, you get free VIP codes for all Carbon Trace pay-per-view movies, including the right to download a copy to keep!
-It’s a great way to watch our documentary films while supporting our nonprofit mission of documentary education and humanitarian service.
+It’s a great way to watch our documentary films while supporting our nonprofit documentary education and humanitarian service mission.